Amy Berkower, Chairman of Writers House

 Kristi Crutchfield Cox Kristi Crutchfield Cox manages cattle and wheat fields with her husband, two dogs, and a cat who has stealth down to an art on the plains and rivers of Oklahoma.
 The first time she saw Maxine Hong Kingston’s face peering from the announcement of the 2015 AROHO Retreat, she felt a yearning to experience herself differently, to exhale among words and spinners of tales.
 Creating 5 large canvas boards, brushing paints into swirling waves, shaping canyon walls, sharing words chalked by poets, authors, visionaries and seekers, welcoming and encouraging handprints of kaleidoscope souls, she found the self she had lost.
 She developed an intense yearning to give back to AROHO; to be a wave for others to connect to their deepest self, manifested.

-Kristi is a published poet, photo essayist in collaboration with Tonya Ko Hong’s Comfort Women featured in Women’s Voices Now, past guest syndicated columnist for the online Ardmoreite, print columnist for The Wilson Democrat and The Healdton Herald, and The Oklahoma Observer, and an alum of Community at Squaw Valley.
+Kristi is a published poet, photo essayist in collaboration with Tonya Ko Hong’s Comfort Women featured in Women’s Voices Now, past guest syndicated columnist for the online Ardmoreite, print columnist for The Wilson Democrat and The Healdton Herald, and The Oklahoma Observer, and an alum of Community at Squaw Valley alum 2017.
 She is editing her first completed fiction novel.

 A career as a clinical therapist and teacher at Southeastern Oklahoma State University formed Kristi’s conviction that diverse voices be empowered to author their stories.
-Kristi is part of the documented and archived protest movement, the TWU Preservation Society, formed in 1994 at Texas Woman’s University, whose leaders were true models of the transformational power of combined voices, ideas, and visions.
+Kristi is part of the documented and archived protest movement, the TWU Preservation Society, formed in 1994 at Texas Woman’s University, and she learned from the leaders of this group who taught her and many others the power of the transformational power of combined voices, ideas, and visions.

 Judith Curr, President and Publisher of HarperOne